conduktor/conduktor-docs/docs/platform/console/features/browse-data.md

 - **From Offset**: Starts from a specified offset (best used combined with [Partitions](#partitions))
 - **From Consumer Group**: Starts from the last committed offsets of selected Consumer Group.
   - This is very useful to troubleshoot a stopped application and understand "where" it's stopped.

+### Max Results

+This filter restricts the number of record returned to the browser.
+You can increase that number up to a maximum of 1000.

 ### Partitions